Skip to main content

 Most trips start at 8 am and end around 12:30.
 Participants must provide their own transportation.

-• April 25: Bolivar Flats (morning)/High Island (afternoon)
+April 25, 2026: Bolivar Flats (morning)/High Island (afternoon)

 The best part about living on the Upper Texas Coast is spring migration.
 You’ll be blown away by the diversity of shorebirds at Bolivar Flats as well as seabirds like gulls, pelicans, and several species of terns.
-Songbird migration on High Island is equally spectacular-best time for viewing is afternoon/early evening.
+Songbird migration on High Island is equally spectacular.
+Best time for viewing is afternoon/early evening.
 Prepare to see several species of warblers, tanagers, and buntings.
-We’ll take a break for lunch after Bolivar Flats and then meet up at Boy Scout Woods at 2pm.
+We’ll take a break for lunch after Bolivar Flats and then meet up at Boy Scout Woods at 2 pm.
 Anyone left standing can join us at Smith Oaks and the world-famous rookery.

-• May 2: Russ Pitman Park/Nature Discovery Center
+May 2, 2026: Russ Pitman Park/Nature Discovery Center

 Migration isn’t over yet!
 Catch the spring stragglers here at this small park in the heart of Bellaire.
 Very easy viewing and plenty of places to rest.